amin-nas/Sketch-to-Clickthrough-HTML/README.md

 ___
 ### How it works

-First specify how your artboards should link to one another.
+First, specify how your artboards should link to one another.
 E.g. If clicking a button on artboard 1 should take user to artboard 2, select the button layer and run the `Link selected layer to...` command.
 Then select artboard 2 in the pop up that apprers.
 You can also fix layers to one of the four positions.
 If you got a fixed nav, this can be handy.

 Once done with the set up, run the `Export to HTML`.

 | Command                   | Description |
 |:------------------------- |:----------------------------------------------------|